shanselman/firsttimersonly/index.md

 First timer contributions are normally very small and easy (One recent `first-timers-only` issue was literally 10 characters or so!)
 But this makes it easier for the contributor to _get the hang of the contribution process rather than the contribution itself._

-Why is YAL (yet another label) like first-timers-only  important?
-Because often [the hard part of getting into open source for the first time isn’t the implementation of a feature, but figuring out how to actually contribute code] https://medium.com/@kentcdodds/first-timers-only-78281ea47455 such that the pull request is accepted!
+Why is YAL (yet another label) like `first-timers-only` important?
+Because is makes a statement that first timers are welcome, that they are valued, and that they can start on your project!
+Ooften [the hard part of getting into open source for the first time isn’t the implementation of a feature, but figuring out how to actually contribute code](https://medium.com/@kentcdodds/first-timers-only-78281ea47455) such that the pull request is accepted!
 But, oh the feelingn of accomplishment when your first PR is merged!

 ### Empower a First Timer today!
 We believe - and we hope you do too - that learning how to code, how to think, *and* _how to contribute to open source_ are can empower the next generation of coders and creatord.
 We VALUE first time contibutors and we want them to know that everyone started somewhere!
 Start here!